vmware-archive/pivotal-gemfire-ldap/readme.md

 ;;; Set the cache manager on the Shiro Security Manager securityManager.cacheManager = $cacheManager
 ...
-;;; Then we inform the gemfire realm that is to cache AA infomrmation.
+;;; Then we inform the gemfire realm that it will cache AA infomrmation.
-;;; Note: "authenticationCachingEnabled" enables authorization caching. gemfireRealm.authenticationCachingEnabled=true
+gemfireRealm.authenticationCachingEnabled=true
+gemfireRealm.authorizationCachingEnabled=true
 ```

 ### Role to Permission map